xobiya/Subscription-tracker-api/frontend/README.md

 - If you see warnings like "Not implemented: window.scrollTo" during tests, add a small stub in your test setup (e.g., `globalThis.window.scrollTo = () => {}`) or mock framer-motion during tests.

 Environment & API
 - The frontend expects the backend API to be reachable at the base URL configured by `src/api.js`.
-Update that file to change the base URL (for example to `http://localhost:5000/api`).
+Update that file to change the base URL (for example to `http://localhost:5500/api`).

 Security
 - Do not store long-lived secrets in the frontend.
 Use the backend to sign tokens and only store short-lived tokens in memory or secure httpOnly cookies.

+Notifications & preferences
+- The profile screen now exposes a notification preferences drawer where users can pick channels (email/SMS/push) and select which `daysBefore` values trigger reminders.
+- Preferences are fetched/persisted via `/api/v1/users/{id}/preferences`, so any backend changes there should be reflected in `src/services/notificationService.js` and the `ProfileContainer`.
+- Save and use the provided hooks/services to keep the UI decoupled from API details.

 Next steps
 - Continue refactoring large feature files into container/view pairs (Navbar, Subscriptions, Dashboard subcomponents).